 Questions we get asked the mostAre there any benefits I can apply for?I have a health condition.
 Can I claim anything?I’m selling my home.
 Will this affect my benefits?

-A lot of people miss out on extra money they could be getting each week.
-It is well worth checking whether you might be entitled to more than you claim at the moment.
-There are a number of ways you can do this, and there are steps you can take to improve your chances of success.
-For more help you can also call our free Helpline to find out what you could claim and for help to apply for benefits.
+Lots of people miss out on extra money they could be getting each week.
+It’s well worth checking what you’re entitled to.
+There are different ways to do this and steps you can take to improve your chances of success.
+You can also call our free Helpline to find out what you could claim and for help to apply for benefits.

 You could be missing out on extra money.
 Use our benefits calculator to work out exactly what you can claim and get a personalised report.
 Even if you think you're getting everything you're entitled to, it's worth checking.
 Just enter your details and our calculator will tell you what you could get based on the information you provide.

 Attendance Allowance is extra money you can claim if you’re over State Pension age and need regular help with your personal care.
-It is non-means tested, so you can claim it whatever your income or savings.
+It’s not means-tested, so you can claim it whatever your income or savings.

 Pension Credit can top up your low income if you've reached State Pension age.
-Lots of people who qualify for it aren’t claiming it, so it’s worth checking if you can get it.
+Lots of people who qualify for it haven’t claimed it yet, so it’s worth checking if you can get it.

 Carer’s Allowance is a benefit to top up the income of carers.
 If you spend time looking after a partner, relative or friend who has an illness or disability, you may be able to claim it.

-If you’re under State Pension age and have a long-term health condition or a disability, you could get extra money to help with additional costs, through Personal Independence Payment or Disability Living Allowance.
+If you’re under State Pension age and have a long-term health condition or a disability, you could get extra money to help with additional costs.